Skip to content

 Model Context Protocol, or MCP, is a standard that lets AI agents connect to and work with data from another platform.
 It has two main parts:

-Braze MCP server supports 38 read-only endpoints that do not typically return Personally Identifiable Information (PII) data.
+The Braze MCP server supports 38 read-only endpoints that do not return data from Braze user profiles.
 You can choose to assign only some of these endpoints to your Braze API key to further restrict which data an agent can access.

 Usage example